 What are the current processing times for a PWD and PERM?

-The OFLC provides a monthly update on the processing times for both PWD and PERM applications on their website.
+The OFLC provides a monthly update on the processing times for both PWD and PERM applications on its website.
 You can find the link to the current processing times under “Additional Outside Resources” below.

 How do I track the progress of my LCA, PWD, or PERM?